Real-time and efficient data modeling techniques in MongoDB

-After spending a few hours on researching the best practices in such use-cases, what we realized is that we had lot of similarities with what large scale enterprise systems deal with on a day-to-day basis: Data-Warehousing.
+After spending a few hours on researching the best practices in such use-cases, what we realized is that we had a lot of similarities with what large scale enterprise systems deal with on a day-to-day basis: Data-Warehousing.
 Ralph Kimball, who is widely regarded as one of the original architects of data warehousing, says:“The single most dramatic way to affect performance in a large data warehouse is to provide a proper set of aggregate (summary) records that coexist with the primary base records.
 Aggregates can have a very significant effect on performance, in some cases speeding queries by a factor of one hundred or even one thousand.”.
-You can read up more on the best design practices for aggregation-based modelling here

 We found a lot of use cases in Mongo, wherein developers had to show real-time website visitor analytics and how they implemented them using pre-aggregation techniques.
 Pre-aggregation typically involves creating one mongo document per unit of time (i.e. a minute, hour, day, week, etc).
 This unit of time depends on the amount of granularity that you want your stats to have.
 So, if you have to display data for a particular unit of time, instead of fetching all the child documents and adding their values (aggregation) to generate the desired result, we can just fetch one document and have our data ready in our hands (pre-aggregation).